How Trump abandoned his pledge to ‘drain the swamp’

 In his Green Bay speech, Trump claimed of Clinton that “her international donors control her every move.”

-“I am going to ask Congress to pass a campaign finance reform that prevents registered foreign lobbyists from raising money in American elections,” he said at the time.
+“I am going to ask Congress to pass a campaign-finance reform that prevents registered foreign lobbyists from raising money in American elections,” he said at the time.

 But once in office, Trump never proposed to Congress any sort of campaign finance overhaul — much less legislation that would bar foreign lobbyists from political fundraising.